nolan-h-hamilton/Consenrich/docs/source/examples.rst

 Configuration
 ''''''''''''''''''''''''''''

 Run with the following YAML config file `atac20Benchmark.yaml`.
-Note that globs, e.g., `*.bam`, are allowed, but each BAM file is listed here explicitly for reproducibility.
+Note that globs, e.g., `*.bam`, are allowed, but the BAM file names are listed here explicitly to show their ENCODE accessions.

 .. admonition:: Guidance: Tuning Memory Usage vs. Runtime
   :class: tip